Purpose of Ruling 59-60 for Business Appraisal

 Market-based business appraisal methods rely on looking at businesses sold in the past.
 There are two types of businesses sold records that are used:

 • Similar public companies that were sold in the past

 • Similar privately-held companies that were sold in the past

-The advantage of using the public company comparisons is that there are more records available unlike that of privately held businesses that are sold.
+The advantage of using public company comparisons is that there are more records available unlike that of privately held businesses that are sold.
 Caution must be used in using records on private companies since many are reported with mistakes or they do not present a clear data.
 If the records on private companies can be trusted the data provides a very good way to estimate the business appraisal.
 Although more records on private sold companies are reported the challenge is finding enough comparison records to provide valid comparisons.
-All market-based methods rely on a market multiples of discretionary earning or EBIDTA to assist in estimating the business valuation in comparison to some form of measure of the business economic performance.
+All market-based methods rely on market multiples of discretionary earning or EBIDTA to assist in estimating the business valuation in comparison to some form of measure of the business economic performance.
 The common pricing multiples used in small to midsize business valuations include:

 • Selling price in correlation to revenue (use with great caution)